Why Dawn Dumont wrote about the ups and downs of the modern Indigenous experience

 Dawn Dumont's book Glass Beads is a collection of short stories about four friends trying to live their lives off reserve while they wrestle with everything from identity, racism and cultural disinheritance to addiction, friendships and growing up.

 Dawn Dumont spoke with Shelagh Rogers about weaving together stories that touch on the modern Indigenous experience.
+This interview originally aired on Nov.
+13, 2017,

 Modern Indigenous experience